RafaBargiela/MiSeqDualIndx/README.md

 ```shell
 split_libraries_fastq.py -i Reads.ready.fastq -b Barcodes.ready.fastq -m mappingFile_corrected.txt --barcode-type 24 -o split_output_dir
 ```
 In terms of a future submission to any database of the reads in fastq QIIME offers an interesting option called store_demultiplexed_fastq.
 With this flag an aditional fastq file is generated with the same reads contained in the seqs.fna generated as default.
-This is specially interesting when several samples from different experiments are analyzed in the same sequencing run and we need a specific fastq file for each experiment samples, for instance to submit to Genebank:
+This is specially interesting when several samples from different experiments are analyzed in the same sequencing run and we need a specific fastq file for each experiment samples (i.e. to submit to Genebank):
 ```shell
 split_libraries_fastq.py -i Reads.ready.fastq -b Barcodes.ready.fastq -m mappingFile_corrected.txt --barcode-type 24 -o split_output_dir --store_demultiplexed_fastq
 ```